 In accordance with U.S. GAAP, indefinite-lived intangible assets must be evaluated for impairment, at a minimum, on an annual basis, and more frequently if the Company believes indicators of impairment exist.
 Such indicators include, but are not limited to, events or circumstances such as a significant adverse change in the business climate, unanticipated competition, a loss of key personnel, adverse legal or regulatory developments, or a significant decline in the market price of the Company's common stock.
 In performing the impairment review of the tradename intangible asset, the Company primarily uses the relief of royalty method under the income approach method of valuation.
 Significant assumptions used to determine fair value under the relief of royalty method include future trends in sales, a royalty rate and a discount rate to be applied to the forecast revenue stream.
 During the course of fiscal 2009, the Company made periodic assessments as to whether there were indicators of impairment, particularly with respect to the significant assumptions noted above.
-In the first half of the year, same-store sales trends were within the range of the forecast used in the assessment.
-During the third quarter of 2009, same-store sales trended below the forecast range; however, during 2009 there were also indications that a lessening of underlying risk might result in a lower discount rate as well.
-As a result of these assessments, the Company determined an interim test of indefinitelived intangibles was not necessary.
+In the first half of the year, same-store sales trends were within the range of the forecast range; however, during 2009 there were also indications that a lessening of underlying risk might result in a lower discount rate as well.
+As a result of these assessments, the Company determined an interim test of indefinite-lived intangibles was not necessary.